Back to Top

-Depending on the problems you are having, it can be possible to spot the signs of an occlusal problem.
+Depending on the symptoms you are having, it can be possible to spot the signs of an occlusal problem.
 Various muscles may be sore when tested, or the broken and worn areas of your teeth will show you are grinding your teeth - a common sign of an incorrect bite.

-Tooth Adjustment (equilibration)
+Tooth adjustment (equilibration)

 Your teeth may need to be carefully adjusted to meet evenly.
 Changing the direction and position of the slopes that guide your teeth together can often help to reposition the jaw.

 If your dentist suspects that your symptoms are due to an incorrect bite, they may help to improve the problem by giving you a hard plastic appliance that fits over your upper or lower teeth.
 This appliance needs to be measured and fitted very accurately so that when you bite on it, all your teeth meet at exactly the same time in a position where your muscles are relaxed.
 You may have to wear this all the time or just at night.
 If the appliance relieves your symptoms then your bite may need to be corrected permanently.
 Relief in some patients is instant: in others it can take a long time.

 The temporo-mandibular joint needs equal support from both sides of both jaws.
 The chewing action is designed to work properly only when all your teeth are present and in the correct position.
 Missing teeth may need to be replaced either with a partial denture or a bridge.